CoppolaFrancesco/CADD-workflow/README.md

 $ vina --receptor receptor/1H1Q-receptor.pdbqt --ligand ligands/0-prepared.pdbqt --config receptor/1H1Q-receptor.box.txt --exhaustiveness 100 --out poses/0-vina-out.pdbqt --num_modes 20
 ```

-Alternatively to the python vina-batch.py one can also use the flag --batch when running vina, but I prefer to have more control over the order and the outputs.
-Infact by using my comand in the poses/ folder you can find both the pdbqt files but also the specific docking output.
+Alternatively to the python vina-batch.py one can also use the flag --batch when running the vina command, but I prefer to have more control over the order and the outputs.
+In fact, by using my command in the poses/ folder, you can find both the pdbqt files and the specific docking output.
+In poses, you can also find ranking.py, which will take the list of ligands and add one more column with the best docking score from Vina.
+This new file is called list_with_affinities.csv and can be found with all the rest of the docking .pdbqt files in the folder Autodock-Vina/poses/.